norbertK/taskmarks/README.md

 # Taskmarks
 VSCode Extension - Persist bookmarks for different tasks.

 On big projects, coming back to a topic that I did not touch for some time, I often need time to 'find the right places'.
 Taskmarks makes it possible to keep those old bookmarks, and go back to them, whenever I need them.

 New topic - just add a new Task and keep them forever.

+Or copy a Task and share it with your co-workers.
+Or create a new one, to tell him or her: 'Please look here and here.
+Do we have a problem? / Could you please ...'

 ## Features / Command / Keyboard